 highlights of operations

-Chevron is Kazakhstan’s largest private oil producer holding important stakes in the nation’s two biggest oil-producing projects—the Tengiz and Karachaganak fields.
+Chevron is Kazakhstan’s largest private oil producer, holding important stakes in two of the nation’s biggest oil-producing fields – Tengiz and Karachaganak.

-In addition, Chevron holds an 18 percent interest in the Karachaganak Field, Kazakhstan’s second-largest producing petroleum reserve.
+In addition, Chevron holds an 18% interest in the Karachaganak Field.

 Chevron is the largest private shareholder in the Caspian Pipeline Consortium (CPC).
-The CPC pipeline provides an important export route for crude oil from Tengiz and Karachaganak.
-The pipeline is undergoing a major expansion.
+The Caspian Pipeline provides an important export route for crude oil from Tengiz and Karachaganak.
+A major expansion of the pipeline was recently completed.

-Chevron also operates a polyethylene pipe plant and a valve plant in Atyrau.
+Chevron also operates a polyethylene pipe plant in Atyrau.
+The plant is run entirely by Kazakhstanis.

 In Kazakhstan, as in any country where Chevron does business, we are a strong supporter of programs that help the community.